Where should you go in Scotland? What are the most beautiful parts?

 Plus, there is such a peaceful feeling brought by island life.
 As soon as we started driving on Mainland Orkney, I felt a wave of relaxation.

-Highlights of the Orkney Islands
+Highlights of Orkney

 - The Unesco World Heritage Neolithic Sites - my favorites being the Ring of Brodgar and the village of Skara Brae (which is older than the Egyptian pyramids!)